mnott/mnott.de/Obsidian for Wordpress.md

 1. Publish a part of your Obsidian Vault into a Github repository
 2. From there, publish the content over to Wordpress.
 You can configure everything so that this is done automatically whenever you push something into your Github repository.

 In other word, there is a [Git plugin for Wordpress](https://www.aakashweb.com/docs/git-it-write/faq/).
 You can install it just as a Wordpress plugin.
 It is actually very well documented.
+You can also look at its [Github Page](https://github.com/vaakash/git-it-write).
 Essentially, you do this:

 ## Create a Github Repository